stanford-cs348k/readings/README.md

 https://developer.android.com/reference/android/hardware/camera2/package-summary

 __Other Recommended Readings:__
-  * The course notes from [Stanford CS448A](http://graphics.stanford.edu/courses/cs448a-10/) remain a very good reference for camera image processing pipeline algorithms and issues.
-This was an old Stanford course taught by Marc Levoy.
+ * [Synthetic Depth-of-Field with a Single-Camera Mobile Phone](http://graphics.stanford.edu/papers/portrait/wadhwa-portrait-sig18.pdf).
+Wadha et al. SIGGRAPH 2018.
+ * This is a paper about the implementation of "Portrait Mode" in Google Pixel smartphones.
+It is a dense paper, similar to the HDR+ paper from 2016, but it is a detailed description of how the system works under the hood.
+* [Handheld Mobile Photography in Very Low Light](https://google.github.io/night-sight/).
+Liba et al. SIGGRAPH Asia 2019
+    * This is a paper about the implementation of "Night Sight" in Google Pixel smartphones.
   * [Clarkvision.com](http://www.clarkvision.com/articles/index.html) has some very interesting material on cameras.
-  * [Demosaicking: Color Filter Array Interpolation](http://ieeexplore.ieee.org/document/1407714/).
-Gunturk et al. IEEE Signal Processing Magazine, 2005
-  * [Unprocessing Images for Learned Raw Denoising](https://www.timothybrooks.com/tech/unprocessing/).
-Brooks et al. CVPR 2019
-  * [A Non-Local Algorithm for Image Denoising](http://dl.acm.org/citation.cfm?id=1069066).
-Buades et al. CVPR 2005
   * [A Gentle Introduction to Bilateral Filtering and its Applications](http://people.csail.mit.edu/sparis/bf_course/).
 Paris et al. SIGGRAPH 2008 Course Notes
   * [A Fast Approximation of the Bilateral Filter using a Signal Processing Approach](http://people.csail.mit.edu/sparis/publi/2006/tr/Paris_06_Fast_Bilateral_Filter_MIT_TR.pdf).
 Paris and Durand.
 MIT Tech Report 2006 (extends their ECCV 2006 paper)
   * [Exposure Fusion](http://ieeexplore.ieee.org/document/4392748/).
 Mertens et al. Computer Graphics and Applications, 2007
      * This is a great reference for how non-local tone mapping is done.
   * [Local Laplacian Filters: Edge-aware Image Processing with a Laplacian Pyramid](https://people.csail.mit.edu/sparis/publi/2011/siggraph/).
 Paris et al. SIGGRAPH 2011
   * [The Laplacian Pyramid as a Compact Image Code](http://ieeexplore.ieee.org/document/1095851/).
 Burt and Adelson, IEEE Transactions on Communications 1983.
+  * The course notes from [Stanford CS448A](http://graphics.stanford.edu/courses/cs448a-10/) remain a very good reference for camera image processing pipeline algorithms and issues.
+This was an old Stanford course taught by Marc Levoy.

 ## Lecture 3: Digital Camera Pipeline (Part II) - Abstractions ##

 For the required reading for the next class, please see required readings under lecture 4.
 During class we focused our discussion on the architecture of the Frankencamera virtual machine, and continued the lecture on algorithms used in a modern digital camera processing pipeline.
-For suggested going further readings, please see the list of readings below.
+For suggested going further readings, please see the list of recommened readings under lecture 3.

-__Other Recommended Readings:__

-* Please also see the recommending readings under Lecture 3 on the topic of image processing algorithms.
-* [Synthetic Depth-of-Field with a Single-Camera Mobile Phone](http://graphics.stanford.edu/papers/portrait/wadhwa-portrait-sig18.pdf).
-Wadha et al. SIGGRAPH 2018.
-    * This is a paper about the implementation of "Portrait Mode" in Google Pixel smartphones.
-It is a dense paper, similar to the HDR+ paper from 2016, but it is a detailed description of how the system works under the hood.
-* [Handheld Mobile Photography in Very Low Light](https://google.github.io/night-sight/).
-Liba et al. SIGGRAPH Asia 2019
-    * This is a paper about the implementation of "Night Sight" in Google Pixel smartphones.

 ## Lecture 4: Efficiently Scheduling Image Processing Algorithms ##